Simatwa/y2mate-api/README.md

 - `Handler.run`
   * format : Media format mp4/mp3
-  * quality : Media qualiy such as 720p/128kbps
+  * quality : Media quality such as 720p/128kbps
   * resolver : Additional format info : [m4a,3gp,mp4,mp3]
   * limit : Total videos to be retrieved
   * keyword : Phrase(s) that must be in media title